 Alyssa Puleo has over ten years of teaching experience.
 She specializes in Pre-school Preparatory dance and technique coaching.
 Now residing in San Francisco, Ms. Puleo loves to share her love of dance and strives to inspire an undying support for the arts.
 In her years as a dancer, she has worked with renowned artists such as Katie Scherman, Robin Bryant, and Holly Johnston.
 Ms. Puleo was the featured dancer in Disney's Beauty and the Beast in Las Vegas in 2016.
 In January 2018, she premiered Assez with Katie Scherman at the Women in Dance Conference in New York.

-Graduated from Fei Tian Academy of the Arts in New York.
-Graduated from Fei Tian College with a degree in Dance Pedagogy.
-Performed with Shen Yun for 4 years.
-Taught Classical Chinese Dance at the high school level in Taiwan for 4 years.
-Has taught numerous students whom have won many awards including local and national prizes.
-Has taught two students who have both won Bronze in NTDTV's dance competition in 2014 and 2016.
+Mr. Lai graduated from Fei Tian Academy of the Arts in New York, and received a degree in Dance Pedagogy from Fei Tian College.
+He performed with world-renowned dance group Shen Yun for 4 years.
+For four years, he taught Classical Chinese Dance at the high school level in Taiwan.
+Mr. Lai has taught numerous students who have won many local and national awards, including two who won Bronze in NTD TV's dance competition in 2014 and 2016.

 Ms. Cao is a performing artist experienced in dance choreography and teaching.
 She graduated from Beijing Dance Academy, the leading dance college in China, in 1997.
 She became a performer in the Chinese Coal Mining Art Troupe and later on became a teacher at the Chinese Coal Mining Art School.
 Before she was nominated as principal of Xian Yun CA, she was a choreographer with the Shen Yun Performing Arts Company located in New York from 2008 to 2010.